 - Cisco Webex and collaboration technologies

-With the theme of this years event was “Imagine Intuitive,” it’s easy to see why these topics are all about imagining and reshaping the future.
+With the theme of this years Cisco Live event was “Imagine Intuitive,” it’s easy to see why these topics are all about imagining and reshaping the future.

 Software defined networking and Intent based networking

-Cisco DNA something I was interested to find out more about and I had the opportunity delve in deeper into this technology.
-Cisco DNA is a platform that handles the communication to all of your network devices.
+Cisco DNA something I was interested to find out more about and I had the opportunity to delve deeper into this technology.
+Cisco DNA is a platform that handles communication to all of your network devices.
 DNA Center is the foundation controller and analytics platform at the heart of Cisco’s intent-based network for large and midsize organisations.
 Cisco DNA Center provides a single dashboard for every fundamental management task to simplify running your network.
 With this platform, IT can respond to changes and challenges faster and more intelligently.
-Not only will you be able to configure your networking devices but can allow you to start using Intent based networking which is a whole new technology which will change the networking world.
+Not only will you be able to configure your networking devices but can allow you to start using Intent-based networking which is a whole new technology that will change the networking world.

-Cisco DNA center and their SDWAN Solution VManage give us a tast of what Intent based networking is all about.
-At a high level the concept behind intent based networking is to first capture the businesses intent or in simple terms the purpose in which the network will be used and then translate this into policies to focus on maximising the network as it is intended.
-For example , let’s say you want to host a video call but we all know that when we do anything voice or video related on a network, for it to run smoothly there is a heap of extra config such as QOS that will be needed on the switches.
-But if this is one off then this is a lot of work to do just for a rare occasion that this will happen.
-With intent based networking this can be configured with ease to allow this to happen with minimal work involved.
-The idea of intent based networking will bring a whole new world of machine learning and instead of hard coding your network in a certain way your network will evolve around the business’s needs.
+Cisco DNA centre and their SDWAN Solution VManage give us a test of what Intent-based networking is all about.
+At a high level, the concept behind intent-based networking is to first capture the businesses intent or in simple terms the purpose in which the network will be used and then translate this into policies to focus on maximising the network as it is intended.
+For example, let’s say you want to host a video call but we all know that when we do anything voice or video related on a network, for it to run smoothly there is a heap of extra config such as QoS that will be needed on the switches.
+But if this is a one-off then this is a lot of work to do just for a rare occasion that this will happen.
+With intent-based networking, this can be configured with ease to allow this to happen with minimal work involved.
+The idea of intent-based networking will bring a whole new world of machine learning and instead of hard coding your network in a certain way your network will revolve around the business’s needs.

-Push towards Devops – Of course you do not need to uses Cisco DNA centre and there is a massive push to use in house developers to create these programs but most developers do not have the networking skills nor do they want to develop these skills.
-A lot of seminars revolved around APIs and programming skills and a push to have network engineers skilled up on programming skills such as Python, JSON, XML and the YANG model.
+Push towards DevOps – Of course, you do not need to use Cisco DNA centre and there is a massive push to use in house developers to create these programs but most developers do not have the networking skills nor do they want to develop these skills.
+A lot of seminars revolved around APIs and programming skills and a push to have network engineers skilled up in programming skills such as Python, JSON, XML and the YANG model.

 Bottom line – Devnote and Dev ops is the future for all Networking Engineers.

-The problem with firewalls whether they be next gen or not, is that they are the most part just stateful firewalls which rely on patterns, signatures and databases to be updated to detect threats.
-Even if these are up to date you are date you are only 50-70% covered.
+The problem with firewalls whether they be next-gen or not is that they are the most part just stateful firewalls that rely on patterns, signatures and databases to be updated to detect threats.
+Even if these are up to date you are only 50-70% covered.
 We can not just rely on our firewall to protect us.
 Another layer of protection can be to implement a SIG.
 Secure Internet gateway.